puluanau/terraform-aws-eks/migrate/README.md

 I manually scaled every platform/compute ASG to 1, after which Domino appeared functional.
 I built an enviornment, a model, tested the model and tested a workspace.

 I did randomly get logged out once, which was weird.
 This happened during a model build, which also failed.
 Not sure what happened, didn't look into it.
-Subsequent rebuild was totally fine.
+Subsequent rebuild was totally fine, and I was logged in for a longer period of time after that without it happening again.

 Important note: _I TESTED THIS WITH A 5.1.4 INSTALL_